cmwen/iflocation/README.md

 # build
 Sign up Pebble developer account at https://cloudpebble.net/, create a Pebble.js project, pulls in all javascript file, then you are ready to go.

+# TODO
+* Use Action bar icons to track the current value
+* Timeline?
+Wakup?
+* More Format for location and time
+*